bytheswordlinkd/julian-gregorian-date/README.md

 This extension has been tested with MediaWiki 1.35 and PHP 7.3.

 The PHP calendar module must be enabled.
-This is usually enabled by default but check phpinfo if you're not sure.
+This is usually enabled by default and is also required by MediaWiki.

 The Cite extension needs to be enabled in MediaWiki because this tag can create footnotes.